-- Three out of four current nursing home residents are women.
+- Nearly two out of three current nursing home residents are women.

-- Women are almost twice as likely to need a nursing home after age 65 and more likely to have a longer length of stay.
+- Women are more likely to need a nursing home after age 65 and more likely to have a longer length of stay.

 - Elderly women living alone are less likely to have a family caregiver, and therefore have a greater need for additional financial resources to cover long-term care costs in nursing homes or assisted living facilities.